 Make a “flip book” with titles, and brief explanations of the picture or location.

 Create a social narrative about your child’s day.
 Here is an example of a social narrative written for a student going to a new school.

 In addition, you can insert the pictures into a PowerPoint slide show and add audio, so your student can watch and listen or read the story repeatedly as the beginning of the school year grows closer and closer.
 If your student is older, they may want to create their own PowerPoint slide show.

 Request a map of your child’s school.
 It can be especially helpful for older students to look at a map of the school to get a sense of the layout of the building.
 Students who will be changing classes can locate their classrooms on the map and plan the best route to take between classes.
 It is also good to locate the restrooms, lockers, nurse’s office, and other important locations.

-Regardless of the format, you will want to review the pictures, talking to the child about his or her new class or school and all the new places and faces he/she will see.
+Regardless of the format, you will want to review the pictures and talk to the child about his or her new class or school and all the new places and faces he/she will see.
 The important key is the more your child looks at the pictures or video, the more comfortable he/she will be when school starts.